singuliere/enough/docs/contribute.rst

 After all tests pass, integration with online services must be verified manually inside the preproduction environment.

+.. note:: the person running the following commands need their
+          personal ssh public key to give them access to `debian@ns1.securedrop.club`.

 * ``molecule create -s preprod``
 * ``molecule converge -s preprod``
 * at end of converge you will get advertised about the testing subdomain: